-- 1) Requirement to shut in the pipelines due to loss of integrity leading to lack of supply of hydrocarbons in to St Fergus and UK; - 2) Possible pipeline rupture and resulting spill of hydrocarbons to the marine and coastal environment, with possible adverse consequences on cetaceans and other flora/fauna in the marine ecosystem; - 3) Missed free-spans or other snagging hazards along the pipeline routes, creating hazards for inshore fisheries vessels.
-This could lead to pipeline damage or rupture or, in a worst-case scenario, could lead to loss of life from the sinking of a fishing vessel.
+- 1) Requirement to shut in the pipelines due to loss of integrity, leading to lack of supply of hydrocarbons in to St Fergus and so less hydrocarbons available within Scotland/UK; - 2) Possible pipeline rupture and resulting spill of hydrocarbons to the marine and coastal environment, with possible adverse consequences on cetaceans and other flora/fauna in the marine ecosystem; - 3) There is also the possibility that any free-spans or other snagging hazards along the pipeline routes may be missed, creating hazards for inshore fisheries vessels.
+This could lead to pipeline damage or rupture or, in a worst-case scenario, could lead to loss of life from a sinking fishing vessel.